sschuhmi/sschuhmi.github.io/_posts/2026-07-06-OperationalizingMLwithAWS.md

 To perform scaling, we used scikit-learn´s standard MinMaxScaler [[5]](#ref5)

-## Implementation
+## Model Implementation

+### Model Implementation

+The Machine Learning pipeline was implemented in a Jupyter Notebook using **Python 3** within the **Anaconda Distribution**.
+The implementation relies on several widely used data science and machine learning libraries.

+The most important packages include:

+- **Pandas** for data manipulation and preprocessing.
+- **NumPy** for numerical computations.
+- **Matplotlib** and **Seaborn** for data visualization and exploratory data analysis.
+- **scikit-learn** for feature scaling, model training, and model evaluation.

+Within scikit-learn, a variety of supervised learning algorithms were investigated, including both classification and regression approaches.
+Examples include:

+- **Classification models:** `MultiOutputClassifier`, `DecisionTreeClassifier`, `RandomForestClassifier`, and `SGDClassifier`.
+- **Regression models:** `MultiOutputRegressor`, `Ridge`, and `GradientBoostingRegressor`.

-For the implementation of the classification algorithm, a Jupyter Notebook was created relying on Python 3 within the Anaconda Distribution.
-The most important packages that were used comprise Pandas, Numpy, Matplotlib and Seaborn as well as several scikit-learn packages such as various classifier (e.g., MultiOutputClassifier, DecisionTreeClassifier or RandomForestClassifier) and regressors (e.g., MultiOutputRegressor, Ridge or GradientBoostingRegressor).
-The complete set of packages to be imported can be found in the initial import section of the provided Jupyter Notebook.
+The complete set of imported packages and dependencies can be found in the initialization section of the accompanying Jupyter Notebook.

-As we need to predict three binary result columns, a multi-output classifier is required which has to provide binary results per output, i.e. a vector [y1, y2, y3] with binary values for y1 (1 for 'win_home', otherwise 0), y2 (1 for 'win_none' i.e. a draw, otherwise 0) and y3 (1 for 'win_away', otherwise 0).
+### Multi-Output Prediction Formulation

+The prediction task considered in this project differs from a conventional binary classification problem because a football match can result in one of three possible outcomes:

+- `win_home`
+- `win_none`
+- `win_away`

+These outcomes are represented using a one-hot encoded target vector

+$$
+y =
+[y_1, y_2, y_3]
+$$

+where

+$$
+y_1 =
+\begin{cases}
+1 & \text{if the home team wins} \\
+0 & \text{otherwise}
+\end{cases}
+$$

+$$
+y_2 =
+\begin{cases}
+1 & \text{if the match ends in a draw} \\
+0 & \text{otherwise}
+\end{cases}
+$$

+$$
+y_3 =
+\begin{cases}
+1 & \text{if the away team wins} \\
+0 & \text{otherwise}
+\end{cases}
+$$

+As exactly one outcome can occur for a given match, the target vectors are constrained to the following set:

+$$
+[1,0,0],\;
+[0,1,0],\;
+[0,0,1]
+$$

+Consequently, the prediction problem can be formulated as a multi-output classification task with three binary target variables.
+The goal of the learning algorithm is to estimate the most likely outcome vector based on the engineered match features.

+To support this formulation, scikit-learn's multi-output framework was employed.
+Multi-output classifiers and regressors internally train a separate estimator for each target variable while allowing predictions for all three outputs to be generated simultaneously.
+This approach enables a direct representation of the one-hot encoded match outcomes and allows a consistent comparison between different Machine Learning algorithms.

 The following algorihms were implemented to predict the classification results:
 - RandomClassifier: a simple classifier which randomly chooses among one of the three possible outcomes ([1, 0, 0], [0, 1, 0] or [0, 0, 1]).
 This accuracy, precision, recall and f1 results of this classifier serve as benchmark for the other classifiers.